Our Team

 Andy Lambert, Board Chair, Minneapolis

-Rachael Weiker, Vice-President, Minneapolis
+Rachael Weiker, Vice-Chair, Minneapolis

 Charles Townsend, Treasurer, Minneapolis